Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Related Literature

 \cite{shivaswamy2012multi} study the MAB problem with offline observations of rewards collected before the online learning algorithm starts.
-While their idea of incorporating offline data into an online learning problem is similar to ours, there are significant differences between the two papers in terms of model settings, main results and analytical techniques.
-First, \cite{shivaswamy2012multi} study the MAB problem with discrete and finitely many arms, while our model is built on the literature of online pricing problems (see \S \ref{subsec-online pricing} for references), where the prices are continuous and infinitely many, and the rewards are nonlinear with respect to prices.
-The properties and results for these two classes of problems are very different\footnote{The online pricing problems are very different from the classical finite-armed bandit problem, because they have continuous and infinitely many prices (i.e., arms).
-The online pricing problems are also very different from the so-called stochastic linear bandit problem (see \citealt{dani2008stochastic}), because the objective function is quadratic for the former while it is linear for the latter.
-The above two facts make the online pricing problems uniquely interesting.}.
-Second, under the so-called \textit{well-separated condition}, \cite{shivaswamy2012multi} prove some regret upper bounds that change from $O(\log T)$ to $O(1)$ when the amount of offline observations of rewards for \textit{each} arm exceeds $\Omega(\log T)$, with no regret lower bound proved and hence no discussion of phase transitions.
+While our idea of incorporating offline data into an online learning problem is similar to theirs, there are significant differences between the two papers in terms of model settings, main results and analytical techniques.
+First, \cite{shivaswamy2012multi} study the MAB problem with discrete and finitely many arms, while our model builds on the literature of online pricing problems (see \S \ref{subsec-online pricing} for references), where the prices are continuous and infinitely many, and the rewards are nonlinear with respect to prices.
+The properties and results for these two classes of problems are very different.
+Second, under the \textit{well-separated condition}, \cite{shivaswamy2012multi} prove some regret upper bounds that change from $\mathcal{O}(\log T)$ to $\mathcal{O}(1)$ when the amount of offline observations of rewards for \textit{each} arm exceeds $\Omega(\log T)$, with no regret lower bound proven and hence no discussion of phase transitions.
 In comparison, we characterize the optimal regret via \text{matching} upper and lower bounds, and figure out surprising phase transitions of the optimal regret rate as the offline sample size changes.
-Moreover, we also discover the elegant inverse square law, which does not appear in previous literature.
-Third, while \cite{shivaswamy2012multi} use a conventional approach in bandit literature to upper-bound the regret via the so-called sub-optimality gap, since we are bounding the regret via $\delta$ and $\sigma$, we present different regret analysis that is of independent interest.
+Moreover, we also discover the inverse square law, which does not appear in the previous literature.
+Third, while \cite{shivaswamy2012multi} use a conventional approach in bandit literature to upper-bound the regret via the so-called \textit{sub-optimality gap}, since we are bounding the regret via $\sigma$ and $\delta$, we present different regret analysis that may be of independent interest.